ibm-cloud-docs/RegistryImages/ibm-backup-restore/index.md

 The following example walks you through how to deploy a backup pod from the `ibm-backup-restore` image, mount an existing PV to the backup pod by using a PVC, and back up the data from the PV to your {{site.data.keyword.cos_full_notm}} service instance.

-Before you begin:
+**Before you begin**

 -   [Set up an {{site.data.keyword.cos_full_notm}} service instance](#object_storage).
 -   Install the required [CLIs](/docs/containers/cs_cli_install.html#cs_cli_install) to create and work with your cluster.
 -   [Create a standard cluster](/docs/containers/cs_clusters.html#clusters_cli) or use an existing one.
 -   [Target your CLI to your cluster](/docs/containers/cs_cli_install.html#cs_cli_configure).
--   Create a persistent volume claim (PVC) for you [file storage](/docs/containers/cs_storage_file.html#add_file) or [block storage](/docs/containers/cs_storage_block.html#add_block) and mount it to your app deployment.
+-   Create a persistent volume claim (PVC) for your [file storage](/docs/containers/cs_storage_file.html#add_file) or [block storage](/docs/containers/cs_storage_block.html#add_block) and mount it to your app deployment.

-To back up an existing PV:
+To back up an existing PV, complete the following steps:

 1. Get the name of the PVC that binds the PV that you want to back up.

    ```
    kubectl get pvc
    ```
    {: pre}

 2. Create a backup pod from the `ibm-backup-restore` image.
 To access the data in the PV, you must mount the PVC that binds the PV to your backup pod.
 The following example creates a backup pod that runs a daily incremental backup.
-To create a backup with different settings, review a full list of [environment variable options](#reference_backup_restore).</br>
+To create a backup with different settings, review a full list of [environment variable options](#reference_backup_restore).

-   **Important:** The `ibm-backup-restore` image must be deployed in a single pod and cannot be used as part of a Kubernetes deployment.
+   **Important**: The `ibm-backup-restore` image must be deployed in a single pod and cannot be used as part of a Kubernetes deployment.

    To view the image, target the global registry by running the `ibmcloud cr region-set global` command.
 Then, run `ibmcloud cr images --include-ibm` to list IBM public images.
    {: tip}